 All the while, Sugar –who at this point was a rather confusing mix of draconian-rule-enforcer and helpful-travel-coordinator– was trying to organize a ride to Urumqi for us through some of her friends based in Takeshiken.
 After wasting about 6 hours at the border, it was looking like transit all the way to Urumqi was not going to happen that day.

 After signing various documents labeling us as “offenders” and “transgressors” and paying our fine, we were let go and wished well along our journey.
 Sugar even gave us a paper with her phone number and the numbers of a few of her friends in town in case we needed anything.
 She insisted that one such friend would host us for free at his house.

 Once we made it to Takeshiken, it was clear that we were not going to find a ride that night.
-Things were very quiet, and the proprietor of the Takeshiken Hotel said all the cars had left for the day.
+Things were very quiet, and the proprietor of the Takeshiken Hotel said all the cars had left for the day, or so we gathered.
 We spent 100 yuan on a room and got a much-needed meal.
 Most of the restaurants in town were inexplicably shuttered, but we came upon a quiet Chinese joint (most of the restaurants are Mongolian, Uyghur, or Chinese) which seemed like the best food in the world compared to the bland Mongolian fare we had been eating for the seven weeks prior.